 The relative minor to G major is E minor, which is also known as the natural minor or Aeolian mode.
-So this song is borrowing from two modes, E Aeolian (D major scale) and E Dorian (G major scale).
+So this song is borrowing from two modes, E Dorian (D major scale) and E Aeolian (G major scale).
 Having a piece of music center on one primary tonic chord while changing modes like this is called modal interchange.
-Modal interchange is also sometimes called modal mixture and is covered in my book Fretboard Theory Volume II.
+Modal interchange is also sometimes called modal mixture and is covered in my Fretboard Theory video course.

 One more thing to point out, the bass line at the beginning is outlining the chords Em-A, but the second guitar, which is based on the keyboards in the original recording, is playing pieces of the chords D-Em.
 That’s part of a D chord while the bass is playing part of an A chord.
 Though it doesn’t seem right, it sounds great to me!

 Download Riders on the Storm tab from Musicnotes.com.